Virtual-box-KA/CyberSecureX-Qualifier-2-Writeups/Forenscis/Echoes-in-the-Deep.md

 mv deep_secrets.zip deep_secrets.wav
 ```

 Now let us just try to open this file in tools like, Audacity or Sonic-Visualizer.
-Use any
-i used sonic visualizer
+Use any one of them.
+I used sonic visualizer

 Open this file